Detecting Text Formality: A Study of Text Classification Approaches

 \section{Discussions}

-As all the above experiments results showed that none of the models achieved scores higher $90.0$, we analyzed misclassifications.
-In Table \ref{tab:errors_examples}, we present several examples of such models mistakes.
-We noticed that the misclassification of formal sentences into informal appeared less often than informal into formal.
-For example, for the mBERT-cased model, the rate of misclassification of formal sentences into informal is only $2.2\%$, while misclassification of informal sentences into formal -- $15\%$.
+As all the above experiments results showed that none of the models achieved Accuracy and F1 scores higher $90.0$, we analyzed misclassifications.
+In Appendix~\ref{sec:app_misclassified} in Table \ref{tab:errors_examples}, we present several examples of such models mistakes.
+We noticed that the misclassification of formal sentences into informal appeared less often than informal into formal which confirms with high Recall scores for formal class and significantly lower scores for informal one in Table~\ref{tab:gyafc}.
+For example, for the DeBERTa-large model, the rate of misclassification of formal sentences into informal is only $6.6\%$, while misclassification of informal sentences into formal -- $18.7\%$.
 Some of the mistakes are connected with the unobvious labels of the original data.

 For example, the Char BiLSTM model trained for the English language misclassified sentence \textit{1 WOULD WORK FOR ME BUT BOTH WOULD BE EVEN BETTER} into formal class.
 Indeed, the whole structure of the sentence and the usage of word \textit{would} make the text looks like a formal one.
 We suppose that this text was marked as informal because it is fully written in the upper register.